 Do I Need a Visa or Passport for Uganda?

-What is the Climate Like in Uganda?
+What Is the Climate Like in Uganda?

-What Should I Take To Uganda?
+What Should I Take to Uganda?

 Canadian Embassy in Uganda